daslastic/clazzy/README.md

 do join my school classes for me because I am lazy PLASWEASE

-great project for learning Rust tho
+this is a project I am working on to learn Rust